Engineer Your World

 After the successful completion of first year, you choose to continue in either a Technology Diploma or an Engineering Degree path.

-The Technology Diploma path requires one additional year and students choose from one of four specialty options: Automation and Instrumentation, Computer Control, Electrical Power and Industrial Control or Telecommunications and Networks.
-The program is accredited by the Canadian Council of Technicians and Technologists (CCTT) and provides a path to certification as an Applied Science Technologist (AScT).
+The Technology Diploma path requires one additional year and students choose from one of three specialty options: Automation and Instrumentation, Electrical Power and Industrial Control or Telecommunications and Networks.
+Graduates may apply for registration with the Applied Science Technologists and Technicians of BC (ASTTBC) as an Applied Science Technologist (AScT).

 The Engineering Degree path requires an additional three years however you can choose, at any time, to transfer to the diploma path and with one additional year you can graduate with a technology diploma.
 The Bachelor of Engineering in Electrical Engineering is approved as a baccalaureate degree by the B.C.
 Ministry of Advanced Education, is nationally accredited by the Canadian Engineering Accreditation Board and provides a path to registration as a Professional Engineer (P.Eng).